Quite a few potential motivations are out there, but the following are 7 of the most essential worthy of your consideration:

 2) The Size Of The Audience

 You’ll be engaging a huge audience.
 YouTube has 30 million active users on any given day, with 1.6 billion active around the world on a monthly basis.
 Now of course, your first video won’t reach billions, but if you get even a sliver of a percentage point of the user base of YouTube, then you’re getting incredible visibility.
 Along with other social channels, YouTube can very easily multiply the exposure that you have.
+So even if you have a music website where you provide songs from multiple artists, like Metrolagu, making a youtube channel to promote it further would definitely be fruitful.

 3) Easy Production